torrange/bnd/README.md

 10. Additional improvements to implement`
     1. Extend the TastyPie API to accept POST requests for Battle creation
     2. Add some visual sugar to the public /battles/ view
-    3. Register the API in Django Admin for API Key storage

 These steps can be followed verbatim on [http://localhost/] (http://localhost/) running an instance of the docker.io daemon